Dr Jesse Kigozi

 B15 2TT

-Jesse Kigozi is an Associate Professor in the Health Economics Unit (HEU), University of Birmingham and an Honorary Research Fellow at the Arthritis Research UK Primary Care Centre at Keele University.
-He is an experienced researcher in applied research concerning trial-based evaluations particularly in the area of musculoskeletal disease.
-Jesse is the health economist on health economics research studies undertaken by the Arthritis Research UK Primary Care Centre at Keele University, as part of a formal collaboration between the HEU and Keele.
+Jesse is an Associate Professor of Health Economics and an Honorary Research Fellow at the Arthritis Research UK Primary Care Centre at Keele University.
+He is an experienced researcher in applied research concerning trial-based evaluations particularly in the area of musculoskeletal disease and mental health.
+Jesse works in collaboration with the Arthritis Research UK Primary Care Centre at Keele University, as part of a formal collaboration between the HEU and Keele and through the Birmingham Clinical Trials Unit (BCTU).

-Jesse teaches health economics, particularly economic evaluation costing and analysis methodology, statistics, and healthcare financing and equity, to students on the HEU’s Msc in Health Economics and Health Policy and Health Economics and Econometrics programmes.
+Jesse teaches health economics, particularly economic evaluation costing and analysis methodology, statistics, and healthcare financing and equity, to students on the HEU’s Msc HEHP, HEE, and the MPH programmes.

 Qualifications